iip-ecosphere/platform/platform/documentation/FAQ.md

 *Symptom:* An app is built correctly but when starting it, a Java CompileError occurs and prevents the app from starting up.
 The messages indicate that packages are missing that are actually in the app fat jar.

 *Reason:* We observed this, if app implementation projects override compile settings defined by the platform dependencies.
-In more details, when you create a new app implementation project, your IDE initially does not know that you will rely on the IIP-Ecosphere platform dependencies and may sets up the compile settings according to your local IDE compile settings.
-When inheriting your POM from the platform dependencies to rely on IIP-Ecosphere build setup, the IDE compile settings remain in your POM and in extreme cases may conflict with class files included from the generation.
+In more details, when you create a new app implementation project, your IDE initially does not know that you will rely on the platform dependencies and may sets up the compile settings according to your local IDE compile settings.
+When inheriting your POM from the platform dependencies to rely on the platform's build setup, the IDE compile settings remain in your POM and in extreme cases may conflict with class files included from the generation.
 This can lead to a Java CompileError (a kind of class loading link error).

 *Solution:* Please remove any local compiler setup from your POM files and run Maven on app implementation and app project again.